physics-chalmers/tif285/doc/LectureNotes/content/MachineLearning/BNN/bnn.md

 <!-- !split -->
 ## Bayesian neural networks in practice
-But how shall we compute the marginalization integral for serious neural networks with thousands of parameters?
+How can we compute the marginalization integral for neural networks with thousands of parameters?

 In short, there are three different approaches:

-1. **Sampling methods**, e.g. MCMC sampling (this approach would be exact as the number of samples $\rightarrow \infty$);
+1. **Sampling methods**, e.g. MCMC (this approach would be exact as the number of samples $\rightarrow \infty$);
 2. **Deterministic approximate methods**, for example using Gaussian approximations with the Laplace method;
 3. **Variational methods**.

-The first two are discussed in MacKay's book, while we will focus on the variational methods in the following.
+The first two have been discussed previously in these notes in the general context of Bayesian inference.
+In the following, we will focus on the variational methods.

 <!-- !split -->
 ### Variational inference for Bayesian neural networks

 Bayesian neural networks differ from plain neural networks in that their weights are assigned a probability distribution instead of a single value or point estimate.
 These probability distributions describe the uncertainty in weights and can be used to estimate uncertainty in predictions.
-Training a Bayesian neural network via variational inference learns the parameters of these distributions instead of the weights directly.

-Unfortunately, an analytical solution for the weight posterior $p(\boldsymbol{w} \lvert \mathcal{D})$ in neural networks is intractable.
-We therefore have to approximate the true posterior with a proxy variational distribution $q(\boldsymbol{w} \lvert \boldsymbol{\theta})$ whose parameters we want to estimate.
+Unfortunately, full inference of the weight posterior $p(\boldsymbol{w} \lvert \mathcal{D})$ for neural networks is usually intractable due to the large dimensionality.
+Instead we can attempt to approximate the true posterior with a proxy distribution $q(\boldsymbol{w} \lvert \boldsymbol{\theta})$ with variational parameters that we want to estimate.

+Training a Bayesian neural network via variational inference implies learning the parameters of the proxy distribution rather than learning the real posterior.

 This can be done by minimizing the [Kullback-Leibler divergence](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence) between $q(\boldsymbol{w} \lvert \boldsymbol{\theta})$ and the true posterior $p(\boldsymbol{w} \lvert \mathcal{D})$  w.r.t. $\boldsymbol{\theta}$.